Getting to Done: Improving Team Collaboration

 This is common if people have worked in siloed organizations where their job title dictated the activities performed (e.g. Tester, Requirements Analyst, Solution Architect) .
 This is also common if people are used to working on several projects concurrently because the nature and timing of the work does not allow opportunity for collaboration.
 Here are some techniques to help break down the silos.

 - Have the team take an activity-based training course together.
-Professional Scrum Foundations and Professional Scrum Developer are both excellent training for entire Scrum Teams to attend together because teams collaborate to build working software during the course.
+Professional Scrum courses are excellent training for entire Scrum Teams to attend together because they actually collaborate to create things and generate insights together over the course of two days.
 Team members will have a shared learning experience.
 They will likely be more comfortable taking risks and doing new things because training is a safe environment for experimentation.

 - Teach team members a growth mindset.
 A growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.
 This is the mindset that allows people to thrive when faced with challenges.
 One of the biggest challenges someone may face in their career is moving from a narrowly defined role involving a skill set honed over many years to a self-organizing, cross-functional Scrum Team.